THRESHOLD will be closed on Friday, April 3rd. We will reopen for business on Monday, April 6th.

+Managing who enters your facility has never been more important.
+Whether you’re managing a school, hospital, or an office building, keeping track of visitors is critical to ensuring safety, protecting sensitive data, and maintaining operational efficiency.
 Visitor management systems (VMS) are being implemented more frequently in schools, hospitals, and businesses of all kinds.
 While more expensive than a traditional log book, the visitor management system offers a more efficient and fool-proof sign-in process.
-It is the most secure way to sign-in visitors, thus improving building security for the seven reasons listed below.
+It is the most secure way to sign-in visitors and integrates well with your existing security system.

 1. Know who is in your building.

+One of the most fundamental benefits of a visitor management system is having real-time awareness of every person inside your facility.
 Visitor management software tracks all visitors to the facility while they are on your grounds.
+It captures detailed records of each visitor—including names, check-in/check-out times, photo ID, host information, and reason for the visit.
 This reduces risk, liability, and provides enhanced security.
 Employees will also feel safer with the knowledge that seeing a stranger with a visitor badge on means that they have been registered, so they belong in the building.

 2. Get the live status of all visitors.